watsonfellowship/watson-51/_fellows/nine-reed-mera.md

 ---

-Extremophiles are organisms that survive the nearly un-survivable—volcanic magma, the depths of polar ice, and the vastness of outer space.
-During my year, I have engaged with indigenous communities, scientists, and researchers to explore how extremophiles can illuminate our understanding of life's tenacity and serve as a blueprint for resilience in our changing world.
+Extremophiles are organisms that survive the nearly un-survivable—volcanic magma, the depths of polar ice, the vastness of outer space.
+During my year, I engaged with indigenous communities, scientists, and researchers to explore how extremophiles can illuminate our understanding of life's tenacity and serve as a blueprint for resilience in our changing world.